henryccyu/henryccyu.github.io/GoingBeyondMissions/GospelMessage.md

 Men rolled a huge stone in front of it.
 Soldiers guarded the tomb (Matthew 27:64).

+Jesus rose from the dead on the
+3rd day.
+Jesus appeared to His disciples and to more than 500 people before He ascended to heaven.
+Jesus conquered death

 Jesus is the only way we can come to God
 (John 14:6, Acts 4:12).
 Jesus opened a new way for us to have a relationship with God.
 Through Jesus, God forgives our sins.